Jerry Relph

 Jerry O. Relph (September 4, 1944 – December 18, 2020) was an American politician and member of the Minnesota Senate.
 A Republican, he represented District 14 in central Minnesota from 2017 until his death from COVID-19 complications in 2020.
-Prior to his death, he attended a superspreader event, along with several other Minnesota Republicans, where attendees did not comply with public health recommendations, such as wearing protective face masks.
+Six weeks before his death, he attended a superspreader event, along with several other Minnesota Republicans, where attendees did not comply with public health recommendations, such as wearing protective face masks.

 Early life, education, and career

 Relph was born in Boston, Massachusetts, and attended high school in Ann Arbor, Michigan.
 He attended Carleton College, graduating in 1966 with a Bachelor of Arts degree, and William Mitchell College of Law, graduating in 1974 with a Juris Doctor.

 After graduating from Carleton, Relph enlisted in the Marine Corps, spending 14 months in South Vietnam.
 After that, he worked for 3M in personnel while attending law school.
 He later joined a small law firm in St. Charles, Minnesota, specializing in municipal, real estate, business, and tax law.
 In 1984, Relph moved to St. Cloud, Minnesota and joined the Hughes law firm, specializing in municipal and zoning law.
 He later joined LakeMaster.